inixyz/misc/teams.md

 ## A) Matplotlib + NumPy Core

 1. Generate a 2D lattice `Z = sin(2πkx)+sin(2πly)` over a meshgrid.
 Plot with colorbar.
-2. Start with a zeros (50×50) array and add outer products of small vectors to draw stripes or shapes.
+2. Start with a zeros (50×50) array and remove all other values in steps until there is nothing left.
 Plot after each step.
 3. Create `A = np.arange(64).reshape(8,8)`.
 Split into 2×2 quadrants and swap them around using slicing.
 Plot before and after.
 4. For a random matrix, plot row medians as a line and column maxima as a bar plot.
 5. Normalize rows to \[0,1] and apply a per-row threshold vector to make a binary heatmap.